 APRSLink provides a very special capability for the Kenwood TH-D7, TM-D700 and TM-D710 Radios for sending and receiving email from the radio front Panel without any need for a PC.

 Properly licensed Amateur Radio operators are automatically registered in the Winlink system the first time they send a message through the system.
 For someone to send email to you, you must first become registered by sending a message through the system.
 Your Winlink account cannot be established using APRSLink -- you must first create your Winlink email account before you can use APRSLink.
 See this page for more information.
 Additionally, your APRS station must have sent at least one APRS position report (beacon) prior to attempting to access this service.
 In that way, APRSLink can know your Amateur callsign, location, and station type for use with some commands.
+Note: If your winlink account is secured (secure login is enabled) you will not be able to use APRSLink -- your APRS client does not support the protocol needed for secure login.

 |H or ?||Return brief Help.
 Help is also returned whenever APRSLink does